ankit-bg/BodyScanner/README.md

 #### Step 3.
 Update the URL.

-Ensure to replace the placeholder URL ([here](https://github.com/ankit-bg/BodyScanner/blob/main/BodyScanner/BodyScannerApp.swift#L59)) with the correct one here to ensure proper functioning of the app.
+Ensure to replace the placeholder URL ([here](https://github.com/ankit-bg/BodyScanner/blob/main/BodyScanner/BodyScannerApp.swift#L44)) with the correct one here to ensure proper functioning of the app.
+To learn more visit [here](https://platform.bodygram.com/docs/tutorials/bodygram-scanner/).

 #### Step 4.
 Run the project